cnguyen-uk/An-Introduction-to-Git/README.md

 ### The `HEAD` Commit

 It is often useful to know the commit that the project is currently on (often this will be the commit that has most recently been made).
 This is called the `HEAD` commit.
-We can use the following command to output the log and the file changes for the `HEAD` commit.
+We can use the following command to output the log and the file changes for the `HEAD` commit:

 ```Bash
 git show HEAD